arvidn/libtorrent/branches/libtorrent_asio/docs/manual.rst

 create the hash in memory.
 You can feed the hasher parts of it at a time.
 When You have fed the hasher with all the data, you call ``final()`` and it will return the sha1-hash of the data.

+The constructor that takes a ``char const*`` and an integer will construct the sha1 context and feed it the data passed in.

 If you want to reuse the hasher object once you have created a hash, you have to call ``reset()`` to reinitialize it.